minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

   something like Wheel of Fortune, in which the single word is replaced by a common phrase and in which you have to buy vowels.
 * Use your imagination!

+## Style check

+Don't forget to read through your code once more before submitting.
+Make sure that you have good comments atop your methods, as well as in your code to highlight particularly complex parts.

+The comments that came with the starter kit are probably not the best.
+We have written these to get you started quickly, but you that is not the kind of comment you'll need to write for us!

 ## Submit